zsfeiner/zsfeiner.github.io/content/_index.md

       text: |
         <br>

-        Our research combines field research, experimental approaches, and quantitative modeling to understand how anthropogenic stressors influence freshwater fisheries, and develop new approaches to help important fisheries deal with a changing world.
+        We combines field research, experimental approaches, and quantitative modeling to understand how anthropogenic stressors influence freshwater fisheries, and develop new approaches to help important fisheries deal with a changing world.

   - block: collection
     content: